-This reference page explains how you should make request calls to our APIs so they work.
+This reference page explains how you should make request calls to our football API URLs so they work.

-Knowing the url structure of our api endpoints will help you when forming your requests.
+Knowing the URL structure of our football API endpoints will help you when forming your requests.
 In this section, we start with the first step of telling you about the structure of the endpoint.
-If we look at the example bellow we can define all the distinct parts of the url endpoint.
+If we look at the example below we can define all the distinct parts of the URL endpoint.
 In this example, we have used the demo api key and secret pair.
 If you login in, you will see all examples with your own api key and api secret.

 /scores- is the module that we are using in the examples.
 Following the MVC model we have models which contain controllers, and the they are the one that provide all the functionality.

-/live- is the controller in the module that we are evoking.
+/live- is the controller in the module that we are calling.
 A single model can have many controllers.

 .json- this is the format of the response that we would like to get.
-We support JSON, CSV, and XML as response formats.
+We support JSON and XML as response formats.
 You can read more about them on our api response reference page.

 In this example, we have used the demo api key and secret pair.